twcarbone/covid_scraper/README.md

 #### Overview
 This project retrieves data from the Electric Boat [EBLanding](https://eblanding.com/covid-19-case-report-summary/) COVID-19 Case Report Summary website and plots it in interesting ways.
+The Susceptible, Infected, Recovered (SIR) model for disease spread is used to project "the curve" at Electric Boat.
 #### Execution
 Run `python3 main.py` from your terminal.
 #### Methods